 “Back then, it was unusual for a male to become a nurse,” Hamilton recalls.
 “People would ask, ‘Why didn’t you become a doctor?
 Did you fail at becoming a doctor and then went into nursing?’”

-Beyond strategic differences in care, Hamilton points out there are distinct advantages to being a male nurse, too.
+Beyond strategic differences in care, Hamilton points out that there are some distinct advantages to being a male nurse, too.

 6 reasons why nursing is great for men

-1. Nursing is a steady job market.
+1. Steady job market.
 “I’ve never had the up-and-down job market,” Hamilton says.
 And that isn’t changing anytime soon.
 Job growth in nursing is projected to continue at a rate of 9% between 2020 and 2030, according to BLS.

-2. The nursing field offers a variety of career paths.
+2. A variety of career paths.
 Whether you’re easily bored or a lifelong learner or looking for a career, nursing fits the bill.
 “It’s really amazing the variety of roles you can end up exploring,” says Falletta who has worked as a bedside nurse, charge nurse, nurse practitioner and educator.

-3. Nursing professions are flexible.
+3. Flexibility.
 For men looking to balance other interests or even childcare with work, nursing offers a tantalizing level of flexibility.
 As nurses, for example, Hamilton and his wife were able to schedule their shifts around each other so that one of them could be home when their children were young.

 4. Male nurses stand out for all the right reasons.
 “Because there are so few males, people get to know you a lot better,” Hamilton says.